-If an International Standard Serial Number ("ISSN") has been assigned to the serial, the applicant may provide this information on the Title screen.
+If an International Standard Serial Number ("ISSN") has been assigned to the serial, the applicant may provide this information on the Title screen of the online application.
 Specifically, the applicant should select ISSN from the drop down menu marked ISN Type and provide the relevant number in the field marked International Standard Number.